Specific entry and selection requirements for specialty training programme are detailed in nationally-agreed person specifications.

 Evidence of communication skills for UK Dental Performers/NHS list

-For some posts eligibility for entry onto a UK Dental Performers’/NHS List/NI Dental List is an essential criterion in the person specification.
-You must therefore also ensure your evidence of communication skills complies with the standard operating procedure (SOP) or guidance issued by the relevant primary care organisation (PCO) responsible for maintaining a UK Dental Performers’/NHS List/NI Dental List in each of the 4 countries.
+For these programmes, you must ensure your evidence of communication skills complies with the standard operating procedure (SOP) or guidance issued by the primary care organisation (PCO) responsible for maintaining the UK Dental Performers/NHS list.

 The UK's PCOs are: